-- Wear appropriate clothing including hard hat, safety glasses, and hearing protection.
-Tie back long hair.
-Do not wear jewelry. - Inspect the area where the equipment is to be used and remove all objects, such as rocks, toys, and wire, which can be thrown by the machine. - Check that operator's presence controls, safety switches, and shields are attached and functioning properly.
+- Wear appropriate clothing including hard hat, safety glasses, and ear protection.
+Long hair, loose clothing or jewelry may get tangled in moving parts. - Inspect the area where the equipment is to be used and remove all objects, such as rocks, toys, and wire, which can be thrown by the machine. - Check that operator's presence controls, safety switches, and shields are attached and functioning properly.
 Do not operate the machine unless they are functioning properly.